CrazyMARL: Decentralized Direct Motor Control Policies for Cooperative Aerial Transport of Cable-Suspended Payloads: Experiments and Results

 \subsection{Sim-to-Real Transfer}

 We deploy the learned decentralized policy on Crazyflie quadrotors by exporting it to TFLite and compiling with STM32Cube.AI for the STM32F405.
-On each quadrotor, an identical copy of the policy runs at \(250\,\text{Hz}\).
-Each robot builds its own observation from the onboard \gls{ekf} state (position, velocity, attitude, and rates) together with the measured positions of the payload and teammates from motion capture, mapped to the policy input.
-There is no centralized coordinator and no cross vehicle inference; the control loop runs fully onboard.
-The policy outputs individual motor commands that are converted to PWM and sent directly to the motors.
+An identical policy runs fully onboard each quadrotor at \(250\,\text{Hz}\), without a centralized coordinator or cross-vehicle communication.
+Each robot builds its observation from the onboard \gls{ekf} state (position, velocity, attitude, and rates) together with motion-capture positions of the payload and teammates.
+The policy outputs individual motor commands converted to PWM and sent directly to the motors.

-In flight tests, we observe robust autonomous takeoff, strong disturbance rejection, and stable flight in wind for a single quadrotor with and without payload, and for two quadrotors carrying a payload.
-In the wind trials, the measured average wind speed at the midpoint of the figure eight trajectory is 3.5~m/s.
-Figure~\ref{fig:overview} illustrates takeoff and disturbance rejection behavior with two quads and a $10\,\mathrm{g}$ payload.
-Figure~\ref{fig:fig8} shows two robots maintaining a figure eight payload trajectory even in a windy condition.
+Flight tests demonstrate robust autonomous takeoff, strong disturbance rejection, and stable flight in wind for a single quadrotor (with and without payload) and two quadrotors carrying a payload.
+In wind trials, the measured average wind speed at the target and figure-eight trajectory midpoint is $3.5\,\mathrm{m/s}$.
+Figures~\ref{fig:overview} and \ref{fig:takeoff_land} show agile behavior, performing a rapid takeoff from the ground to a $1\,\mathrm{m}$ altitude in $2.5\,\mathrm{s}$.
+Despite wind, the policy maintains a steady-state position-holding Root Mean Square Error (RMSE) of $0.077\,\mathrm{m}$, only a marginal increase over the $0.064\,\mathrm{m}$ RMSE without wind.
+Figure~\ref{fig:overview} also illustrates disturbance rejection with two quads and a $10\,\mathrm{g}$ payload, while Fig.~\ref{fig:fig8} demonstrates maintaining a figure-eight payload trajectory under wind.